PhD, LLB (Hons), BCom (Econ)

 Ron’s latest work helps enable transformational AML effectiveness impact.

-The second stage focuses on practical new ways enabling banks, national law enforcement agencies, and countries, to act as leading catalysts - triggering a substantial, demonstrable reduction in crime, while slashing regulatory risks and compliance costs by an order of magnitude, risk free (ie retaining regulators’ approval and the “FATF tick” while securing dramatically better outcomes).
+With top-down change unlikely anytime soon (three opportunities for change in the past three decades resulted in no material change, outlined here), the second stage focuses on practical new pathways for banks, national law enforcement agencies, and countries, to act as leading catalysts by first triggering a substantial, demonstrable reduction in crime, while slashing regulatory risks and compliance costs by an order of magnitude, risk free (ie retaining regulators’ approval and the “FATF tick” while securing dramatically better outcomes) in their own operations and, with a secondary strategy bottom-up change; with other firms, regulators, and countries adopting it freely, because it works, not because they must.
 It no longer needs to be a negative-sum game.

-As visionary leaders engage with leadership for outcomes and demonstrate success, other businesses and countries will follow; not because they must, but because it works.
-FATF may choose to reclaim leadership, perhaps announcing “that’s what we meant”.
-That is fine.
-It should not be a contest between the orthodoxy “us” and constructive critics “them”.
-To break three decades of ingrained stasis, visionary leaders may need to be the catalyst, but, refocused on outcomes that matter, FATF can add tremendous value, as G7 nations intended.
+As visionary leaders begin to engage with a new leadership for outcomes ethos – consistent with ordinary business practices and policymaking in other realms – and begin to demonstrate success, other businesses and countries may follow; not because they must, but because it works.
+In turn, FATF might choose to reclaim leadership, perhaps announcing “that’s what we meant”.
+That would be fine.
+It should not be a contest between the orthodoxy of “us” and constructive critics “them”.
+To nudge three decades of ingrained stasis, visionary leaders may need to be the catalyst, but, refocused on outcomes that matter, FATF can still add great value, as G7 nations intended.

-Please, join the conversation to connect AML with effectiveness; for substantially better outcomes, demonstrably - for your business, your country, and the world.
+So, please, join the conversation to connect AML with effectiveness; for substantially and demonstrably better outcomes – for your business, your country, and the world.